 IN THE EARLY 1980s, a series of high profile missionary kidnappings prompted the faith-based sending community to begin seeking out specialized training in the area of crisis and hostage event management.
 In 1986, after more than two years of prayer, planning and consultation, Crisis Consulting International (originally named Contingency Preparation Consultants) was founded to meet this need.
 CCI’s founders included Bob Klamser and the late Dr. Chester Quarles, among others.

 In the early 1990s, Contingency Preparation Consultants changed its name to Crisis Consulting International.
 New trainers and consultants were added to the CCI team.
 Throughout the decade, the ministry of CCI expanded from crisis management training to other areas, including risk and security assessments, security details, executive protection, and hostage negotiations.

-To this day, CCI remains one of the very few organizations that offers “missions focused” security and crisis management training to faith-based organizations.
+To this day, CCI remains one of the very few organizations that offers a “missions focused” training approach to security and crisis management for faith-based organizations.